f5devcentral/f5-agility-labs-nginx/docs/class14/module1/module1.rst

     To add another instance of NGINX Plus or Open Source, click **Add**.

-    We don't be adding any more instances in this lab, we can do everything we need to with one instance.
+    We won't be adding any more instances in this lab, we can do everything we need to with one instance.

 4. Browse through some of the tabs, especially **Metrics**.
 Here you can see system level metrics or metrics specific to NGINX.